sutta » an » an5 » Aṅguttara Nikāya 5.31

 “Sace pana te, bhante, tato cutā itthattaṁ āgacchanti, manussabhūtānaṁ pana nesaṁ, bhante, siyā viseso, siyā nānākaraṇan”ti?

-“But sir, if they pass away from there and come back to this state of existence as human beings, would there still be any distinction or difference between them?”
+“But sir, if they pass away from there and come back to this place as human beings, would there still be any distinction or difference between them?”

 “Siyā, sumane”ti bhagavā avoca: